Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Proofs of Theorem B and variations

-Let $E_\bullet^f, \delta_f$ be the Koszul complex generated by $f_1,\ldots, f_m$ tensorized with $L^{\otimes s}$.
-The choice of $s$ guarantees that \eqref{cohovillkor} is satisfied and thus by the same arguments as in the proof of Theorem ~\ref{fund}~(ii) we get the desired holomorphic solution to \eqref{likhet2} as soon as we have a smooth solution to
+Let $(E_\bullet^f, \delta_f)$ be the Koszul complex generated by $f_1,\ldots, f_m$ tensorized with $L^{\otimes s}$, see Example \ref{koszulex}.
+The choice of $s$ guarantees that \eqref{cohovillkor} is satisfied and thus by Theorem ~\ref{fund}~(ii) we get the desired holomorphic solution to \eqref{likhet2} as soon as we have a smooth solution to

 on $X$.
+Indeed, recall that Theorem ~\ref{fund}~(ii) only depends on $X$ and not on the embedding $i:X\to Y$.
 Hence to prove the theorem it suffices to show that there is a $\mu_0$ such that we can find a smooth solution to \eqref{saattdee} for each global section $\phi$ of $L^{\otimes s}$ that satisfies \eqref{bs2}.
-The strategy will be to follow and further elaborate the proof of Theorem~\ref{fund}~(i).
-Note that we cannot apply Theorem~\ref{fund}~(i) directly since a~priori $L$ and the sections $f_j$ are only defined on $X$.
+As in the proof of Theorem~A the strategy will be to show that $\phi$ annihilates a certain residue current, which gives a smooth solution to \eqref{saattdee}.
+Note that we cannot apply Theorem~\ref{fund}~(i), since a~priori $L$ and the sections $f_j$ are only defined on $X$.